laibazahid26/Ball-Tracking-Customized-Wheeled-Robot-/README.md

   `sudo apt-get install ros-[ROS_version]-gazebo-ros-pkgs ros-[ROS_version]-gazebo-ros-control`

- This package at allows for setting robot links positions and adds the functionality of letting the arm go to the goal position.
+ This package allows for setting robot links positions and adds the functionality of letting the links and joints go to the goal position.

 * Add <transmission tag> in your xacro file, for each joint of the robot we have to put a <transmission > tag.
 In this assignment we just used one transmission tag because we wanted to control just one joint (the joint for rotating the head).